secretstartups/handbook/sales/field-operations/sales-operations/order-management/index.html.md

 All regions will receive a Quarterly Customer Satisfaction survey at the beginning of each new quarter.
 Our team aims for a 92% satisfaction rating for their supported region.
 This survey is a value tool to provide feedback on areas of improvement related to the Opportunity Approval Process.

-Results from the survey will be used to evaluate team member performance and to idenitify areas for improvement.
+Results from the survey will be used to evaluate team member performance and to identify areas for improvement.

 #### 3. Opportunity Approval Accuracy and Efficiency

 Our team aims for an Approval Accuracy of 95% or greater.
-Meaning, of all opportunites that we submit to Billing for final review / approval, 5% or less will be rejected for missing booking requirements.
+Meaning, of all opportunities that we submit to Billing for final review / approval, 5% or less will be rejected for missing booking requirements.

-Order Management Specialists will be responsible for taking action on feedback received in Quarterly CSAT surveys, as well as improving process related to common opportuntiy rejections, whether it be through documentation, training, or system improvements.
+Order Management Specialists will be responsible for taking action on feedback received in Quarterly CSAT surveys, as well as improving processes related to common opportunity rejections, whether it be through documentation, training, or system improvements.
 The goal is to reduce time to approval, improve efficiency and maintain a high level of accuracy for all approvals.

 ### Opportunity Approval Process

 Order Management reviews every Sales Assisted opportunity prior to booking.
 All opportunities must meet our standard opportunity booking requirements.
-An opportunity will be rejected if it is missing components necessary to booking.
+An opportunity will be rejected if it is missing components necessary for booking.

 #### Opportunity Prioritization